 Ms. Tippett: David Sloan Wilson is SUNY Distinguished Professor of Biology and Anthropology at Binghamton University in New York.
 He's also editor-in-chief of Evolution: This View of Life — an online magazine examining the relationship between evolutionary science and everyday life.
 David Sloan Wilson's books include Darwin's Cathedral and The Neighborhood Project: Using Evolution to Improve My City, One Block at a Time.
 In the final chapter of that book, he concludes: "In some respects, I'm like a plumber, here to fix our collective clogged drain with my evolutionary tool kit.
 But I'm also reflecting on the most profound issues that have ever been pondered by religious sages, philosophers, and storytellers throughout the ages. ...
 For evolutionary science, the best basic research is on people from all walks of life as they go about their daily lives, which is also the best applied research.
 Understanding and improving the human condition go hand in hand."

-Our senior producer is Dave McGuire.
-Trent Gilliss is our senior editor.
+Our intern is Megan Bender.
+Trent Gilliss is senior editor.